Sally Bretton: Television

 Bretton has appeared as Lucy Adams in the BBC television sitcom Not Going Out from 2007.
 She also featured in the TV programmes Absolute Power, Green Wing, and The Office.

 She played Martha Lloyd in the BBC crime drama Death in Paradise between 2016 and 2017, and from 2023 has reprised the role in the spin-off, Beyond Paradise.

 Theatre

 On stage, she played Goneril in Shakespeare's King Lear at Shakespeare's Globe in 2008.

 Bretton has made a number of appearances in the theatre.
 "An Ideal Husband" in 2018 was broadcast from London to cinemas across the country.
 It was also recorded as a film and is available to view, in the UK, through MarqueeTV (part of Prime Video).

 Personal life

 Bretton and her husband, Lee, a photographer, have three daughters, including twins.
-As of March 2025, they live in Hertfordshire.
+As of March 2025, they lived in Hertfordshire.